ellikarg/firstevergame/README.md

 7.Press Enter to create your local clone.

 ## Credits
-The layout was created by the developer.
+The layout was created by the developer

 ### Media
 There was no media used for this game